- WHAT WE DO

 A perfect example of this age-old debate is education.
-Educational theories come and go, along with various teaching trends, with some aspects of this or that method sticking around for the long-haul.
+Educational theories come and go, along with various teaching trends, with some aspects of this or that method sticking around for the long haul.

-Much to the benefit of elearning companies, this hasn’t been the case with game-based learning.
+Much to the benefits of elearning companies, this hasn’t been the case with game-based learning.
 Technology has been infiltrating the education system long enough, that it’s safe to say that digital learning is here to stay.

 Of course, there are some benefits of the traditional approach; however, as technology advances, they are becoming fewer and farther between.

 There are clearly some pretty significant differences between the traditional educational model and the virtual alternative that elearning companies have so painstakingly created.